archseer/enigma/README.md

 Run `cargo install` to install the dependencies, `cargo run` to build and run the VM.
 Expect heavy crashes, but a basic spawn + send multi-process model already works.

-A CI & release build system will be set up to distribute binaries for various platforms, once we reach a certain level of usability.
+We will distribute binaries for various platforms, once we reach a certain level of usability.

 # Goals / ideas / experiments